 At the helm you will find an accessory switch panel.
 Beside each switch on the panel is a dedicated circuit breaker to provide over-current protection for the given circuit.
 Not all boats are equipped with the same accessories.
-See "180, 192-236, 255-307 DC Accy Wiring Color Fuse/Breaker" on page 6-11 for recommended breaker amperages.
+See "191 DC Accessory Wiring Color - Fuse/Breaker" on page 6-11 for recommended breaker amperages.
 Consult your dealer for specific information or questions on the accessories included on your boat.

-Aft Bilge
+• Aft Bilge

-This two-way switch serves as an overriding manual switch for the bilge pump in the event of failure of the automatic float switch in the bilge.
+This two-way switch serves as a manual switch for the bilge pump.